cocos/cocos-docs/en/publish/publish-vivo-instant-games.md

       Developers can choose whether to check this item according to their needs.
 Then click on **Build**.

-  3. After the build is complete, click the **Open** button after the **Build Path** to upload the **qgame/res** directory under the release path to the packet mode server.
-For example, if the default publishing path is build, you need to upload the **build/qgame/res** directory.
+  3. After the build is complete, click the **Open** button after the **Build Path** to upload the **qgame/remote** directory under the release path to the packet mode server.
+For example, if the default publishing path is build, you need to upload the **build/qgame/remote** directory.

-  At this point, the **res** folder will no longer be included in the **qgame** directory which is generated after the build, and the resources in the **res** folder will be downloaded from the filled **Small Packet Mode Server Path** via the network request.
+  At this point, the **remote** folder will no longer be included in the **qgame** directory which is generated after the build, and the resources in the **remote** folder will be downloaded from the filled **Small Packet Mode Server Path** via the network request.

 - **Keystore**